OpenNeuroDatasets-JSONLD/ds006260/README.txt

 Tecnologico de Monterrey.
 Av.
 Eugenio Garza Sada 2501 Sur, Tecnologico, 64849 Monterrey, N.L., Mexico.

 ### Missing data
-The file "2.
-EEG Data Descriptor.xlsx" describes the data availability for EEG recordings.
+The file *"2.
+EEG Data Descriptor.xlsx"* describes the data availability for EEG recordings.
 Some cells are highlighted to indicate some situations:
 Yellow cells mean that the quality of the EEG signals is inconsistent.
 However, EEG files were included for EEG preprocessing purposes.
 Additionally, EEG events for these files were not exported.
-Red cells imply that data is not available due to technical problems during the experiment's run and saving.
+Red cells imply that data is unavailable due to technical problems during the experiment's run and saving.

 ### Notes
 EEG signals were filtered online with a 0.1-100 Hz bandpass filter.